juliangav/www.julian.is/site/content/articles/2018-02-18-css-grid-ready-for-production.md

 ---

 Last month we launched the redesign of [Thomasnet.com](https://www.thomasnet.com) — the backbone of the american manufacturing industry (and the company that happens to employ me full-time).
-A redesign with which we decided to go all-in with CSS Grid.
+A redesign in which we decided to go all-in with CSS Grid.